 Websites using Google accelerated mobile pages are enjoying the following benefits:

 - Higher mobile search rankings.

-However, there are also some challenges to consider, including:
+However, there are some challenges to consider, as well.
+These include:

 - The inability to add certain features or widgets

 - Analytic platform restrictions (although Google Analytics is accepted)

 - A complicated process for inserting ads on your pages, and